Fluent Bit: Official Manual

 namespace: fluentbit-system

-The difference is that kubelet need a special permission for resource nodes/proxy to get HTTP request in.
+Kubelet needs special permission for the resource nodes/proxy to get HTTP requests.
 When creating the role or clusterRole, you need to add nodes/proxy into the rule for resource.

 [INPUT]